-Formal disputes are time consuming and expensive, and can ruin team relationships.
-They may lead to high levels of stress for everyone involved, as well as lower morale, and increased absenteeism and staff turnover.
+Formal disputes are time-consuming and expensive, and can ruin team relationships.
+They may lead to high levels of stress for everyone involved, as well as lower morale and an increase in absenteeism and staff turnover.
 Research has shown that most people prefer mediation to bringing a formal grievance, and there is evidence to suggest that people who use it tend to be more satisfied with the outcome.

 Another significant benefit of using mediation is that it enables managers to respond more quickly to conflict.
 Its confidential nature encourages people to be open and honest, allowing them to really get to the heart of the issue.
 This can improve their chances of maintaining productive relationships and of nipping any problems in the bud, once and for all.

 A Step-by-Step Guide to Mediation

-The mediator acts as a go-between and an enabler in a conversation between the people involved in the conflict.
-He or she helps them to come to a mutually satisfactory agreement, and avoid getting derailed or stuck in an argument.
+Mediators act as a go-between and an enabler in a conversation between the people involved in the conflict.
+They help them to come to a mutually satisfactory agreement, and to avoid getting derailed or stuck in an argument.

-It's important that he reserves his own judgment and guides people toward their own resolution, rather than suggesting or ruling on the outcome himself.
-However, he must ensure a fair solution, guarding against the effects of any imbalance of power between the participants.
+It's important that they reserve their own judgment and guide people toward their own resolution, rather than suggesting or ruling on the outcome himself.
+However, they must ensure a fair solution, guarding against the effects of any imbalance of power between the participants.